ardoq/rxbeach/docs/fundamentals/actions.md

 The action stream will usually be named `action$`.
 New actions will usually be dispatched with a function named `dispatchAction`.

 > **RxBeach does not have tooling for creating the `action$`**
-> RxBeach does currently not have tooling to create the `action$` stream and the
+> RxBeach does currently not have the tooling to create the `action$` stream and the
 > `dispatchAction` function.
 This will be added eventually

-The action stream feeds most other streams in the app by being reduced to different kind of state, like a ViewModel or a collection.
+The action stream feeds most other streams in the app by being reduced to a different kind of state, like a ViewModel or a collection.